De Lisle carbine: Combat use

+A number of De Lisles were used during the Burma Campaign to eliminate Japanese sentries.
+The De Lisle would also be used during the Korean War and the Malayan Emergency.

+US Army Special Forces - MACV-SOG used the weapon for many years in the Vietnam War, according to MSG Reinald "Magnet Ass" Pope in a 2024 interview.

+It has been claimed the weapon was also used by the Special Air Service during the Northern Irish Troubles.

 Design

-The De Lisle was based on a Short Magazine, Lee–Enfield Mk III* converted to .45 ACP by modifying the receiver, altering the bolt/bolthead, replacing the barrel with a modified Thompson submachine gun barrel (6 grooves, RH twist), and using modified magazines from the M1911 pistol.
-The primary feature of the De Lisle was its extremely effective suppressor, which made it very quiet in action.
-So quiet that working the bolt (to chamber the next round), makes a louder noise than firing a cartridge.
+The De Lisle was based on a Short Magazine, Lee–Enfield Mk III* converted to .45 ACP.
+The receiver was modified, altering the bolt/bolthead, replacing the barrel with a modified Thompson submachine gun barrel (six grooves, RH twist), and using modified magazines from the M1911 pistol.
+The primary feature of the De Lisle was its extremely effective silencer, which made it very quiet in action.
+The silencer reduced the sound of the firearm discharging to such a degree that working the bolt (to chamber the next round) produced a louder noise than firing a cartridge.